jinwoov/OPS301/Reading/Reading4.md

 - OpenVPN
     - OpenVPN is tunneling protocl developed using open source program.
     - it is fast and capable of traversing VPN-blocking software.

+---

+## Video

+- VPN allows to connect internet connection securely over the internet
+- Without VPN, hacker can get all of the data